Capybara (CAPY) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Capybara Historical Price

-According to the latest data gathered on Capybara live price page, the current price of Capybara is 0.00133196USD.
-The circulating supply of Capybara(CAPY) is 1.00B CAPY , giving it a market capitalization of $1.34M.
+According to the latest data gathered on Capybara live price page, the current price of Capybara is 0.00237159USD.
+The circulating supply of Capybara(CAPY) is 1.00B CAPY , giving it a market capitalization of $2.37M.

 In the past month, Capybara has experienced a 0.00% change, reflecting approximately $-- to its value.
 This indicates that CAPY could witness further price changes in the near future.